What’s It Like to Be Part of Creative Business Education?

 - No fixed schedule: students are in charge of creating the schedule

-- The focus is on soft skills rather than hard skills (math, cost controlling, marketing)
+- The focus is on soft skills rather than hard skills (like math, cost controlling, marketing)

 Knowmads imparts knowledge about soft skills (connection, communication, self confidence, authenticity, creativity, self reflection, compassion) by teaching and exposing students to different hard skills within different workshops.
 Students then integrate both together when working on team or individual projects.

-This head-heart-hands concept encourages students to digest and integrate during the two action days of the week (getting in alignment with mind, emotions, and jumping into action).A diverse group is also fertile grounds for new ideas and perspective shifts: Different backgrounds (countries, ages, cultures) create group dynamics and bring Tribe members out of their comfort zone, which is a potential for growth if they allow it and trust the process and don’t shy away from an uncomfortable situation.It was magic!
+This head-heart-hands concept encourages students to digest and integrate during the two action days of the week.A diverse group is also fertile grounds for new ideas and perspective shifts: Different backgrounds (countries, ages, cultures) create group dynamics and bring Tribe members out of their comfort zone, which is a potential for growth if they allow it and trust the process and don’t shy away from an uncomfortable situation.It was magic!
 I loved it!”

 Valentina from Tribe 15 had something else to say about where creativity and self-development fit in all this: